You can't always get what you want: towards user-controlled privacy on Android: Abstract

 Mobile applications (hereafter, apps) collect a plethora of information regarding the user behavior and his device through third-party analytics libraries.
 However, the collection and usage of such data raised several privacy concerns, mainly because the end-user - i.e., the actual owner of the data - is out of the loop in this collection process.
-Also, the existing privacy-enhanced solutions that emerged in the last years follow an "all or nothing" approach, leaving the user the sole option to accept or completely deny the access to privacy-related data.
+Also, the existing privacy-enhanced solutions that emerged in the last years follow an "all or nothing" approach, leaving the user the sole option to accept or completely deny access to privacy-related data.

-This work has the two-fold objective of assessing the privacy implications on the usage of analytics libraries in mobile apps and proposing a data anonymization methodology that enables a trade-off between the utility and privacy of the collected data and gives the user complete control over the sharing process.
-To achieve that, we present an empirical privacy assessment on the analytics libraries contained in the $4500$ most-used Android apps of the Google Play Store between November 2020 and January 2021.
+This work has the two-fold objective of assessing the privacy impact of mobile analytics libraries and proposing a data anonymization methodology that offers a trade-off between the utility and privacy of the collected data and enables complete control over the sharing process.
+To achieve that, we present an empirical privacy assessment on the analytics libraries used in the $4500$ most-used Android apps of the Google Play Store in late 2020.
 Then, we propose an empowered anonymization methodology, based on MobHide \cite{mobhide}, that gives the end-user complete control over the collection and anonymization process.
-Finally, we empirically demonstrate the applicability and effectiveness of such anonymization methodology thanks to HideDroid, a fully-fledged anonymization app for the Android ecosystem.
+Finally, we empirically demonstrate the applicability and effectiveness of our solution thanks to HideDroid, a fully-fledged anonymization app for the Android ecosystem.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{